-There will be three problem sets, a midterm, and a final.
-The midterm will be given during a review session.
-In addition to analytical work, each problem set will require you to write a computer program in C++, Matlab, Fortran, Gauss, or some such language.
+There will be four or five problem sets, a midterm, and a final.
+In addition to analytical work, some problem sets will require you to write a computer program in Matlab, Fortran, C++, Gauss, or some such language.
 All assignments must be completed in order to receive a final grade for the course.